 Every weekend — and during the week, too — you ask yourself the same question: what are we going to do?
-If you get our weekly email newsletter (and you should!), you have our favorites
+Book mark this post and you'll always have the answer!

 Every weekend — and during the week, too — you ask yourself the same question: what are we going to do?
 If you get our weekly email newsletter (and you should!), you have our favorites delivered every week.
 But on any given day, you still might need some help.

 That’s why we made this guide, with the help of the amazing Main Line Parent Community on Facebook!
 Use it to find indoor and outdoor attractions for all seasons that are second-to-none and close to home.

 Keep it handy, and you’ll never, ever be bored.

 Known fondly as “Spider-Man park,” this playground has climbing and more!